TAPR/TICC/docs/TICC_architecture.md

 ## Overview

 This document describes the architecture and implementation details of the TAPR TICC timestamping counter hardware and firmware.
-The TICC uses a TDC7200 chip to provide precise timestamp measurements with picosecond accuracy.
+The TICC uses a Texas Instruments TDC7200 chip to provide precise timestamp measurements with picosecond accuracy.

 ## Hardware
-There are two TDC7200 chips, one for each input channel.
+There are two TDC7200 chips on the board, one for each input channel.
 We use only a few of the TDC signal lines:
 - START (event begins)
 - STOP  (on 100 us boundary)
 - INTB  (measurement complete)